opconWizard/opcon-docs/docs/reference/best-practices.md

 the files arrives.

 The job will also have a "Flag Job As Late to Start" value set up.
-This will flag the job as [Late to Start]{.skd-job-statuses} if the file has not arrived by the determined time.
-ENS will send an notification if the job is [Late to Start]{.skd-job-statuses}.
+This will flag the job as Late to Start if the file has not arrived by the determined time.
+ENS will send an notification if the job is Late to Start.
 The job will update the threshold value once it is complete, closing the loop for the next day's processing.

 ##### Procedure